realm/summer-of-swift/projects/SwiftPack.md

 ### August 10
 Switched to a Mac App.
 Updated to latest Xcode, but strings are still broken.

+### August 17
+Fixed the byte array to string conversion that Xcode-Beta5 broke.
+Using withUnsafeBufferPointer to access the byte pointer.
+Have a look at Unpacker -> stringFromSlice for an example.

 ### August 25

 ### September 10